 Whilst studying for her degree, she gained work experience in PR with Volunteer Now and wrote, for a short time, for the features department at the Irish News.
 After graduating she spent over a year and half working in marketing for a private company in Lancing.

 Natalie started with the OPCC in January 2018 as Digital Content Officer (maternity cover), which included, maintaining the website and managing the office's various social media accounts as well as producing short video content.
-She was then offered the job of Communications Manager in July 2018.
+She took the role of Communications Manager in July 2018.

-Sammi Carwardine - Digital Content Manager (part time)
+Sammi Carwardine - Digital Content & Campaigns Manager

 Sammi joined the OPCC in 2014 having previously worked for the East Sussex Library and Information Service.
 During her time with the Library Service she was involved with managing their social media and with various projects such as the Health and Wellbeing initiative and a trial giving service users best value for money with magazine access.

-Her role in the office includes maintaining the website and managing the office's various social media accounts, as well as producing short video content.
-She is also responsible for arranging the Commissioner's Talk Sussex and Listen Live programmes.
+Her role in the office includes running the PCC and Safe Space Sussex websites as well as the office's various social media accounts.
+She is also responsible for producing short video content and running campaigns, and arranging the Commissioner's Talk Sussex and Listen Live programmes.

 Sammi has a degree in History and an NCTJ qualification in journalism.